(81) The purpose of a deadman

 B. initializing the tape labels

-C. Degaussing the tapes
+C. Degaussing

 D. Erasing the tapes